 Phishing attacks have especially been on the rise ever since the Covid-19 pandemic has locked us in our homes.
 We’ve been compelled to conduct all our activities online, and a lot of hackers have taken advantage of this situation.

-From hacking into Zoom calls to stealing personal information, people are now vulnerable to cybercrimes more than ever.
+From hacking into Zoom calls to stealing personal/sensitive information, hackers are leaving no stone unturned to take advantage of netizens that are not so vigilant.
+People are now vulnerable to cybercrimes more than ever.
 This is why it’s important to know everything you can about types of phishing attacks and how they can be prevented.

 Table of Content